cjkula/csspec/README.md

 CSSpec
 ======

-Note this is a pre-v1.0.0 WIP!
+This is a pre-release WIP.

 CSSpec is a supersyntax of SASS which compiles to SASS/CSS and implements nested descriptions and test cases for CSS client-side unit and integration tests.
-CSSpec is syntatic sugar and all features of CSSpec test runners can coded in SASS, SCSS, or CSS directly.
+CSSpec is syntactic sugar and all features of CSSpec test runners are codeable directly in SASS, SCSS, or CSS.

-To populate client-side test fixtures, HAML templates can be included inline or assigned to SASS variables.
+HAML can be used inline to generate client-side markup and can also be assigned to SASS variables.

-This current preprocessor implementation is intended for development-build, server-side use in a NodeJS/Grunt project.
+See https://github.com/cjkula/csspec-angular for a sample integration into an AngularJS application.

 Usage
 -----